probcomp/metaprob/README.md

 ## Getting started

-For those eager to learn and experiment with Metaprob, we recommend starting with the tutorial notebook, a Docker container which runs a Jupyter notebook containing the language and learning material.
-Instructions can be found [here](tutorial/README.md).
+For those eager to learn and experiment with Metaprob we recommend starting with the tutorial notebook: a Docker container which runs a Jupyter notebook containing the language and learning material.
+Instructions for its installation and use can be found [here](tutorial/README.md).

 To work on Metaprob itself, please refer to the [installation instructions](INSTALL.md).